badsyntax/kohana3-examples/README.md

 *Installation:*

-* View the [https://github.com/badsyntax/kohana3-examples/wiki/Installation](wiki page) for installation instructions.
+* View the [wiki page](https://github.com/badsyntax/kohana3-examples/wiki/Installation) for installation instructions.

 *Purpose of these files:*